Glossary, Policies and Procedures

 - Definition - Official confirmation of the completion of a certificate or degree program.
 Graduation is dependent on the approved completion of all program and institutional graduation requirements and is approved by the Office of the Registrar.
 Read more.

 - Definition - Current students may choose to complete their program requirements as defined in the catalog in effect when they earned their first credit(s) at CNM or a later catalog as long as the catalog is not more than five years old.
+Time of attendance is defined as the period of time between the student's first earned credit hours at CNM through their last earned credit hours at CNM.
 Read more.

 - Definition - At least one-quarter of the required program courses and credit hours for a certificate and 12 credit hours of the required program coursework for a degree must be completed at CNM.
 Note: Credit based on challenge exams and courses graded AU do not apply toward the graduation residence requirement.